This post may contain affiliate links. Please read our disclosure policy.

 - When wine has almost evaporated, add water, Worcestershire sauce and gravy color and simmer until liquid has reduced to about a cup to a cup and a half.
 Strain out solids and pour Au Jus into sauce pan to heat when needed.

 - After the roast has rested for 20 minutes, remove probe and place roast back on roasting pan and into hot oven and brown for 15-20 minutes or until desired crispiness.

 - Remove from oven, let sit five more minutes and carve.

 - Heat Au Jus to hot and serve on the side or over the slices.

-- Serve Horseradish sauce on the side; recipe coming this week
+- Serve Creamy Horseradish Sauce on the side.

 - With a three bone rib roast, three slices will have meat only and three will have bone in.